 I was first elected to the House of Commons for the new constituency of Sittingbourne and Sheppey in north Kent in May 1997.
 I had previously been a Labour borough councillor for Archway in the borough of Haringey in north London.
 I was re-elected in June 2001 and again in May 2005.
-I am not standing at the next General Election.
+I stood down in May, 2010.

-Before being elected as an MP, I was Director of The Computer Channel at BSkyB and travelled extensively throughout America from mid 1995 to research the internet and to assess its impact.
+Before being elected as an MP, I was Director of The Computer Channel aka dot.tv at BSkyB and travelled extensively throughout America from mid 1995 to research the internet and to assess its impact.

 The role of an MP is in a state of constant flux.
 Constituents expect you to be in their patch eight days a week and often feign surprise that you cannot make a meeting between mid Monday and late Thursday because you do actually have to be in Westminster to vote.
 MPs find that at Westminster they need to be there a further eight days a week!
 So far, MPs have sadly resisted electronic or text voting (unlike Scottish MSPs).
 The more we fail to modernise the more out of touch we appear.